huan-nguyen/Flags/README.md

 # What is this for?
-To showcase the usage an Android app architecture based on Coroutine and Architecture Component.
+To showcase an Android app architecture based on Coroutine and Architecture Component.
-Also include demo of various of Android framework/Kotlin features:
+Also include the demo of various Android framework/Kotlin features:

 * Navigation Component
 * Material Components